 In developing a strategy for managing these complex issues, the industry and governments are faced with challenges that often have mutually exclusive solutions.
 Addressing security of supply concerns in the context of the environmental agenda will require careful consideration of a number of issues.

 The events of the last few years have created a market that is significantly different from any in the past.
 Solutions such as the creation of a strategic petroleum reserve and increasing refining output are being proposed in a number of public forums.

-CREEnergy has been actively working on developing strategies for small refineries that will respond to the need for a better supply of refinery products for consumers.
+CREEnergy has been actively working or developing greener strategies for small climate change compliant refineries that will respond to the need for a better supply of refinery products for consumers.
 Working in partnership with First Nation bands, these facilities will provide value-added economic growth for the First Nation people of Canada.